evansd/whitenoise/docs/index.rst

 Compatibility
 -------------

-WhiteNoise works with any WSGI-compatible application and is tested on Python **3.7** – **3.12**, on both Linux and Windows.
+WhiteNoise works with any ASGI or WSGI compatible application and is tested on Python **3.7** – **3.12**, on both Linux and Windows.

 Django WhiteNoiseMiddleware is tested with Django versions **3.2** --- **4.1**